Last modified: 2023-11-07

 6.4 Educational licenses can be purchased not only by educational institutions but also by their officially employed teaching and research staff solely for use in the immediate context of the teaching and research duties that constitute the academic relation between the individual and the institution.

 6.5 To the extent that the Software is ordered by employees of the Customer, the guarantee declaration and the obligation to provide evidence of status as described above shall also apply to these persons.

 6.6 An educational license prohibits any and all commercial uses of the program.
-This explicitly includes commercial training Courses, and any side businesses of individuals and instiutions such as coaching, training, consulting, and similar activities.
+This explicitly includes commercial training courses, and any side businesses of individuals and institutions such as coaching, training, consulting, and similar activities.
 Educational licenses are available only to recognized non-commercial educational institutions and their staff.

 6.7 Use of the program under an educational license is explicitly restricted to academic teaching and research.
 Administrative use of the program at a non-commercial educational institution shall be deemed a commercial use and is therefore not permissible under an educational license.

 6.8 Only recognized educational institutions (see above) and full-time employees of such recognized institutions who are engaged in research and teaching are entitled to purchase and use educational licenses, and only for these purposes.

 6.9 By placing an order for an educational license you agree (i) to abide by the above conditions in this Clause 6, and (ii) to furnish formal proof of your eligibility when requested to do so.
 Failure to provide proof or insufficient proof will lead to immediate invalidation of licenses as well as legal persecution for fraud.

 Government/non-commercial licenses can only be obtained by official national or local government institutions, registered NGOs, and their official employees.
 We reserve the right to request proof.

 Government/non-commercial licenses are 100 % identical to full licenses in functionality.